DeMarcoLab/fibsem/README.md

 # OpenFIBSEM

-A univseral API for FIBSEM Control, Development and Automation
+A universal API for FIBSEM Control, Development and Automation

 ## Overview